Bokoblin/DUTS2-OOP-BokoRunner/README.md

 Boko Runner is a C++ OOP project we've done as our DUT second semester's programming project.
-It consists in creating a "runner" game (an auto-scrolling platform game) where the player has to dodge each obstacles and collect bonuses to increase its score.
+It consists in creating a "runner" game (an auto-scrolling platform game) where the player has to dodge each obstacle and collect bonuses to increase its score.
 The game ends when the player's life bar is empty.
 The project allowed us to put into practice the Object Oriented Programming notions that we learnt in S2.

-Initially made to be based on a Model-View architecture as requested, the project can be considered as a Multi-Tier Architecture with a persistence manager, an app core, models and views.
+Initially made to be based on a Model-View architecture as requested, the project can be considered as a Multi-Tier Architecture with a persistence manager, an app core, models, and views.

 Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements from Bokoblin.